erikvader/imgdup/ffmpeg/README.md

 Double check that it worked by running `readelf -d imgdup`, there should be a line with: `Library runpath:
 [/home/erik/Documents/imgdup/ffmpeg/install/lib]`.
-Then check that `ldd imgdup` points to the correct files.
+Then check that `ldd imgdup` points to the correct files, in case it doesn't, it's possible to debug with `LD_DEBUG=libs imgdup --help`